Thanh-Truong/thanh-truong.github.io/_posts/2021-06-18-package-your-python-code.md

 The Python project should include necessary files and be structured to allow [`build`](https://pypi.org/project/build/) creating a package out of it.

-Let's begin to structure our project like this
+Let's begin to structure our project like this.
+Reference to [samplepackage](https://github.com/Thanh-Truong/samplepackage)

 {% highlight shell %}
-── pyproject.toml
+── foo
-├── requirements.txt
-├── setup.py
-├── src
-│   └── sample
 │   ├── __init__.py
-│       ├── foo.py
+│   └── bar
-│       ├── bar.py
+│       ├── __init__.py
 │       └── main.py
+├── requirements.txt
-├── sample.json
+├── samples
-{% endhighlight %}

-## `pyproject.toml`
-`pyproject.toml` tells build tools (like `pip` and `build`) what is required to build your project.
-This tutorial uses `setuptools`

-{% highlight shell %}
-[build-system]
-requires = [
-    "setuptools>=42",
-    "wheel"
-]
-build-backend = "setuptools.build_meta"
+└── setup.py
 {% endhighlight %}

 ## `setup.py`